Back

 Wake-up

-Tim Ferriss focuses on a relaxing start to his day.
+Focuses on a relaxing start to his day.
 For this, he suggests putting the phone on airplane mode the night before to save himself from the bombardment of messages.

 He aims for visual tidiness, not Four Seasons.
 So, he follows the “sweep-it-under-the-rug” approach.